jacob-maristany/Xamarin.Forms.Mvvm/README.md

     public override void Initialize()
     {
         // Any heavy logic here that doesn't need to be in the constructor.
+	// Do not do too much here as it will slow down page creation and navigation.
+	// Task.Run(...) and Device.BeingInvokeOnMainThread(...) are valid strategies here.
     }
 }
 ```